Skip to Main Content

 In addition to standard homeowners insurance coverage types like dwelling coverage, liability, personal property and loss of use, you may want to consider additional coverage to protect yourself against Georgia’s common causes of loss:

-• Flood insurance: Many areas of Georgia are at-risk for flood damage, with the average National Flood Insurance Program (NFIP) claim payout at over $26,000.
+• Flood insurance: Many areas of Georgia are at risk of flood damage, with the average National Flood Insurance Program (NFIP) claim payout at $52,000 per claim.
 Because flooding from storm surges is not covered by home insurance, you may want to consider purchasing a flood policy in conjunction with your homeowners policy.
-Additionally, you will likely be required to purchase a separate flood insurance policy if your home is in an at-risk area from either the National Flood Insurance Program or a private flood insurer.
+Additionally, you will likely be required to purchase a separate flood insurance policy if your home is deemed risky by the NFIP or a private flood insurer.
 Some home insurers offer endorsements for flood coverage.

 • Windstorm coverage: Georgia’s coastal position comes with the risk of hurricane damage, which can be widespread and devastating.
 Most policies cover wind damage automatically, but if you are in a high-risk area, you may need a separate policy or endorsement.
 Even if your homeowners insurance policy does cover wind damage, you may have a separate wind deductible for named tropical cyclones.